munechika-koyo/cherab_inversion/docs/source/index.rst

         ^^^^^^^^^^^^^^^

         New to CHERAB-Inversion?
 Check out the getting started guide.
-It contains an installation of CHERAB-Inversion and links to additional tutorials.
+It contains an quickstart guide to get you up and running with CHERAB-Inversion.

         +++

-        .. button-ref:: user/installation
+        .. button-ref:: user/quickstart
             :expand:
             :color: secondary
             :click-parent:

-            To the installation
+            To the quickstart

     .. grid-item-card::
         :columns: 12 6 6 6